 Until state lawmakers call a special election, though, Blagojevich still has the power to fill the Senate seat left vacant by President-elect Obama.

 “He is still the sitting governor of Illinois today, now, and that is not something we have any say in or control of,” U.S. Attorney Patrick J. Fitzgerald said in unveiling corruption charges against the 52-year-old governor.

 Obama was not accused of any wrongdoing.
 “I had no contact with the governor or his office, and so I was not aware of what was happening,” the president-elect said.

 Prosecutors stepped in and had the governor arrested because he was on “what can only be called a political corruption crime spree,” Fitzgerald said.

-Illinois Senate President Emil Jones said he had something similar in mind., D-Chicago, said he is prepared to call the Illinois House into session as early as Monday to set a special election to fill the seat.
+Speaker Michael Madigan, D-Chicago, said he is prepared to call the Illinois House into session as early as Monday to set a special election to fill the seat.
+Illinois Senate President Emil Jones said he had something similar in mind.

 In Washington, Senate Majority Leader Harry Reid, D-Nev., made it plain he didn’t want to seat anyone under such a cloud, saying the charges “are appalling and represent as serious a breach of the public trust as I have ever heard.”

 Charged along with Blagojevich was his 46-year-old chief of staff, John Harris, who was accused of taking part in the schemes to enrich the governor.